gordonmurray/terraform_rds_debezium_kafka_ksqldb/README.md

 # Terraform RDS, Debezium, Kafka and ksqlDB

- This creates an environment on AWS using Terraform to show a Change Data Capture (CDC) process works end to end from MariaDB on RDS to Redis on Elasticache.
+Create an environment on AWS using Terraform and Ansible to show a Change Data Capture (CDC) process working end to end from MariaDB on RDS to Redis on Elasticache, using Debezium and ksqlDB.

 You will need: